finnbear/db_ip/README.md

 You can selectively disable the `ipv4` and `ipv6` features, depending on your needs.
 Both are on by default.

+## Limitations

+This crate currently only supports [db-ip.com](https://db-ip.com/) Country data, not City, ASN, location, etc.

+If you want access to one of those other types of data, create an issue.
+Adding support is possible, but would be a breaking-change for implementors of custom `IpData`.

 ## License

 Licensed under either of